pranavrao145/compose-rails-sample/README.md

 # Compose and Rails Sample

 A sample development setup with Docker Compose and Rails, using a postgres database.
+The instructions below are for a **new** Rails project.
+If you want to use this template to dockerize an existing project, Extra Notes below.

 Recommended Instructions for Use:
 * Clone the repository